data-apis/array-api/spec/API_specification/creation_functions.md

 -   **obj**: _Union\[ &lt;array&gt;, bool, int, float, NestedSequence\[ bool | int | float ], SupportsDLPack, SupportsBufferProtocol ]_

-    -   Object to be converted to an array.
-Can be a Python scalar, a (possibly nested) sequence of Python scalars, or an object supporting DLPack or the Python buffer protocol.
+    -   object to be converted to an array.
+May be a Python scalar, a (possibly nested) sequence of Python scalars, or an object supporting DLPack or the Python buffer protocol.

     :::{tip}
     An object supporting DLPack has `__dlpack__` and `__dlpack_device__` methods.